simonmichael/hledger/site/download.md

     - if stack warns that `~/.local/bin` (or the Windows equivalent) is not in `$PATH`, fix that
     - warnings about "No packages found in snapshot which provide a hsc2hs executable" can be ignored

-Cabal users can use the `cabal-install.sh` or the `cabal.project` files instead.
+Cabal users can use the `cabal-install.sh` or `cabal.project` files instead.

 <!--